Real Mix Densities · US & Metric

 How much asphalt do I need for a driveway?

 It depends on the area and depth.
 A standard 2-inch driveway needs roughly one ton of hot mix per 80 square feet.
 Enter your length, width, and depth into the calculator and it returns the exact tonnage, including a waste buffer, instantly.
+People also search this as a "blacktop calculator" or "driveway paving calculator", same math, same answer.

 How do I calculate asphalt tonnage?